zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/form-events.md

 description: Learn how to hook into the form front-end events
 ---

-A form triggers JavaScript events for which is possible to add listeners and perform custom actions.
+JavaScript events triggered by each form for which is possible to add listeners and perform custom actions.
+Set those in a custom script as illustrated bellow or as a [Form Area Setting](settings#custom-scripts).

----

 ## On Submit